The New England Catholic Biblical School

 Learn More

 Costs: Tuition is $410 per year.
 Books are an additional expense.
-For students enrolling for academic credit, Saint Thomas Seminary assesses an $100 administrative fee.
+For students enrolling for academic credit, cost is $510 per year to cover additional costs.
+Some scholarships available.

 Methods of Instruction